Project 5

 External Pull-Up Resistor Circuit

-• Using the Arduino board, you must build a digital LED circuit which is activated by a pushbutton connected to an external pull-up resistor.
+• Using the ESP32 board, you must build a digital LED circuit which is activated by a pushbutton connected to an external pull-up resistor.

-• When the pushbutton is pressed, the built-in LED (pin D13) on the Arduino board should turn ON.
+• When the pushbutton is pressed, the LED connected to pin 4 should turn ON.

-• The build-in LED must turn OFF with the pushbutton is released.
+• The LED must turn OFF when the pushbutton is released.

 • The circuit must be built on a breadboard.